Name:

 Distinguishing Characteristics:

-By the standards of the early Jurassic period, Megapnosaurus was huge--this early theropod (which was closely related to Coelophysis) may have weighed as much as 75 pounds, hence its unusual name, Greek for "big dead lizard."
+By the standards of the early Jurassic period, about 190 million years ago, the meat-eating dinosaur Megapnosaurus was huge--this early theropod may have weighed as much as 75 pounds, hence its unusual name, Greek for "big dead lizard."
 (By the way, if Megapnosaurus sounds a bit unfamiliar, that's because this dinosaur used to be known as Syntarsus--a name that turned out to have already been assigned to a genus of insect.)
+Complicating matters further, many paleontologists believe that Megapnosaurus was actually a large species (C. rhodesiensis) of the much better-known dinosaur Coelophysis, the skeletons of which have been unearthed by the thousands in the American southwest.

-As far as we know, there were two distinct species of Megapnosaurus.
-One lived in South Africa, and was discovered when researchers discovered a bed of 30 tangled skeletons (the pack had apparently been drowned in a flash flood).
-The North American variant sported small crests on its head, a hint that it was closely related to another smallish Jurassic theropod, Dilophosaurus.
+Assuming that it does deserve its own genus, there were two distinct variants of Megapnosaurus.
+One lived in South Africa, and was discovered when researchers stumbled on a bed of 30 tangled skeletons (the pack had apparently been drowned in a flash flood, and may or may not have been on a hunting expedition).
+The North American version sported small crests on its head, a hint that it may have been closely related to another smallish theropod of the late Jurassic period, Dilophosaurus.
+The size and structure of its eyes indicates that Megapnosaurus (aka Syntarsus, aka Coelophysis) hunted at night, and a study of the "growth rings" in its bones reveals that this dinosaur had an average life span of about seven years.